Children Thinking Skills

 Asking the Right Questions:

-Use words and phrases such as: how many, when, where, list, define, tell, describe, identify, etc., to draw out factual answers and test your child's recall and recognition skills.
+identify, etc., to draw out factual answers and test your child's recall

 When was Abraham Lincoln president?